On the shore of Lake Ontario, Toronto is Canada’s largest city and offers an attractive blend of campus learning and big city living.

 The university attracts many sports fans and has a strong reputation in football and ice hockey.
 Other campus attractions include more than 1,000 student organisations as well as a recreational centre and student facilities that include an art gallery, theatre and concert hall.

-With international students from about 160 countries, the university prides itself on being as cosmopolitan and multicultural as the city it inhabits.
-The top five countries of origin are China, India, United States, South Korea and Hong Kong.
+International students come from about 160 countries with the top five countries of origin being China, India, United States, South Korea and Hong Kong.

 Indian students on why they study at the University of Toronto